 During her education at the ArtEZ Theatre School, Joy Delima, who will be joining the ITA ensemble from August, wrote a monologue about her political awakening in the field of racism and exclusion.
-The performance, in which she is looking for the answer to the question “Who am I?”, can be seen again in August.
+The performance, in which she is looking for the answer to the question “Who am I?”.
 This play is in Dutch, there are no surtitles.

 Duration 1 hour

 Dutch spoken, no surtitles

 In a series of quickly sketched, short, comic and personal monologues, she talks about her search for her roots and about her experiences as a young black woman in the Netherlands.
 She traces her roots and her own political awakening in the field of institutional racism and exclusion.

 “I suddenly seem to be black.
 Yes, I was black before, but ever since moving to Arnhem I keep being reminded of it.
 I was not at all concerned with being black when I lived in Rotterdam.
 I was just me, and everywhere I looked there were people like me.
 But now that I am the “only one”, I suddenly feel the need to take on The Responsibility for The Whole Black Community.
 I am becoming a kind of undercover superhero.
 It practically happened overnight.”

 “I am leafing through my father’s family tree book and suddenly come to a page that I have never seen before.
 It is a page that is folded double.
 On this map, the family tree goes all the way back to 1600…”.

 text and performance Joy Delima

 “Delima can rely on her versatile performance.
 She effortlessly portrays at least ten characters.” – de Volkskrant★★★★